Dean Spade: Early life and education

+Career

-In 2002 he founded the Sylvia Rivera Law Project, a non-profit law collective in New York City that provides free legal services to transgender, intersex and gender non-conforming people who are low-income and/or people of color.
+In 2002, he founded the Sylvia Rivera Law Project (SRLP), a non-profit law collective in New York City that provides free legal services to transgender, intersex and gender non-conforming people who are low-income and/or people of color.
 Spade was a staff attorney at SRLP from 2002 to 2006, during which time he presented testimony to the National Prison Rape Elimination Commission and helped achieve a major victory for transgender youth in foster care in the Jean Doe v.
 Bell case.
 Spade was also involved with the campaign in 2009 to stop Seattle from building a new jail.

 The Advocate named Spade one of their "Forty Under 40" in May 2010.
 Utne Reader named Spade and Tyrone Boucher on their list of "50 Visionaries Who Are Changing Your World" in 2009, for their collaborative project Enough: The Personal Politics of Resisting Capitalism.

-Spade was the 2009-2010 Haywood Burns Chair at CUNY Law School, the Williams Institute Law Teaching Fellow at UCLA Law School and Harvard Law School, and was selected to give the 2009-2010 James A. Thomas Lecture at Yale Law School.
+Spade was the 2009-2010 Haywood Burns Chair at CUNY School of Law, the Williams Institute Law Teaching Fellow at UCLA Law School and Harvard Law School, and was selected to give the 2009-2010 James A. Thomas Lecture at Yale Law School.
 He received a Jesse Dukeminier Award for the article "Documenting Gender".
 Spade has written extensively about his personal experience as a trans law professor and student.
 This includes writings on transphobia in higher education as well as the class privilege of being a professor.
 He has also written about the limitations of the law's ability to address issues of inequity and injustice.
-His research interests have included the impact of the War on Terror on transgender rights, the bureaucratization of trans identities, models of non-profit governance in social movements, and the limits of enhanced hate crime penalties.
+His research interests have included the impact of the war on terror on transgender rights, the bureaucratization of trans identities, models of non-profit governance in social movements, and the limits of enhanced hate crime penalties.
 His first book, Normal Life: Administrative Violence, Critical Trans Politics, and the Limits of Law, was released in January 2012 from South End Press and nominated for a 2011 Lambda Literary Award in the category of Transgender Nonfiction.
+His second book Mutual Aid: Building Solidarity During This Crisis (and the Next) was published in October 2020 through Verso books.
+His third book, Love in a F*cked-Up World: How to Build Relationships, Hook Up, and Raise Hell Together was published by Algonquin Books in January 2025.